brunjo/rowGrid.js/README.md

 Do you like this project?
 Follow me on Twitter [@3runjo][1].

 ## How does it work?
 All items must have the **same height** but the **width can be variable**.
-RowGrid.js arranges the items in rows so that the width of the rows equals the width of the container/parent element.
+RowGrid.js justifies the items in straight rows so that the width of the rows equals the width of the container/parent element.
 At first rowGrid.js adjusts the margin between the items.
 If this is not enough rowGrid.js scales down the items.

 ## Demos & Examples